 Clients can update their previously saved version chain vector based on the server's version chain vector after a completed synchronization; that is, when all updates pertaining to a version chain vector have been processed and all file data that is required by a client to synchronize with a server has been downloaded.
-A client's version chain vector is updated by taking the union of its version chain vector and the server's version chain vector.
+A client's version chain vector is updated by taking the union of its version chain vector.